Oil gains 3 percent on Europe hopes, U.S. sales data

 U.S. November crude was up $2.57 to settle at $86.80 a barrel, the highest settlement since September 20.
 The 4.6 percent weekly gain was the biggest since the week to October 7.

-U.S. heating oil futures also posted near 3 percent gains as the northern hemisphere heating season approaches.
+U.S. heating oil also posted near 3 percent gains as the northern hemisphere heating season approaches.

 Broker and industry sources have pointed to Shell's recent Singapore refinery fire, Europe's low stockpiles and U.S. Northeast refineries idled or undergoing maintenance as factors responsible for strong distillate prices.

-Speculators raised their net long position in U.S. crude oil and options positions in the week to October 11, data from the U.S. Commodity Futures Trading Commission showed.

-Goldman Sachs (GS.N) equity analyst, Arjun Murti, who predicted oil prices would spike to $150-$200 a barrel in May 2008 said on Friday the market is showing 'stark similarities' to the start of the 2007-2008 bull run.

-U.S. stocks rose as the supportive retail sales eased recession fears and optimism was at least temporarily revived about Europe's progress on a solution to its debt crisis. .N
+U.S. stocks rose as the supportive retail sales eased fears of another recession and optimism was at least temporarily revived that Europe was making progress on a solution to its debt crisis.

-The euro zone debt crisis will dominate a summit of G20 finance and central bank chiefs in Paris.
+The euro zone debt crisis will dominate a summit of G20 finance chiefs and central bank heads in Paris, with a downgrade of Spain's credit rating highlighting the risks to an economy much larger than that of Greece.

-A dip in Chinese inflation to 6.1 percent in September also boosted oil prices as it raised the possibility China's central bank may put monetary tightening on hold.
+A dip in Chinese inflation to 6.1 percent in September also boosted oil prices, because it raised the possibility the central bank may put monetary tightening on hold, which could boost the economy and fuel demand.

 OPEC TENSIONS

-Supply disruptions in the North Sea and Nigeria, as well as still irregular exports from Libya, have reduced global output of some of the best-quality light, sweet crude oil.
+Supply disruptions in the North Sea and in OPEC-member Nigeria, as well as still irregular exports from Libya, have reduced global output of some of the best-quality light, sweet crude oil, helping support Brent crude prices.

 Gunfights broke out in the Libyan capital Tripoli on Friday between dozens of supporters of deposed leader Muammar Gaddafi and forces of the new government.

-This week's intensified row between OPEC members Saudi Arabia and Iran added to oil's political risk premium.
+This week's intensified row between OPEC members Saudi Arabia and Iran was also helping to boost Brent by adding a political risk premium to prices, analysts said.

 "We knew they (Saudi Arabia and Iran) were not good friends and now there's a new struggle between two of the biggest members in OPEC," said Eugen Weinberg, head of commodities research at Commerzbank in Frankfurt.

-(Additional reporting by Gene Ramos in New York, Emma Farge in London and Florence Tan in Singapore; Editing by Marguerita Choy and Andrea Evans)
+(Additional reporting by Gene Ramos in New York, Emma Farge in London and Florence Tan in Singapore; Editing by Marguerita Choy)